Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - Secret
 - Top Secret

+Data Roles (required by GDPR) :
+- **Data Owner** : senior management responsible of the overall data and deciding data controls
+- **Data Custodian** : member of IT, deciding how data controls are implemented
+- **Data Controller** : person that controls processing of the data
+- **Data Processor** : person or body which processes the data on behalf of the data controller
+- **Data Protection Officer** (DPO) : mandatory appointment in the organization who ensures compliance with data regulations

 Data lifecycle should be specified in the organization policies : how long data is kept, how it is protected, how it is destroyed...
 Some regulations require the storage of some types of data for a given period of time.